J.B. Winsløws vej 21, st.

 3. Motor deficits following traumatic brain injury: Traumatic brain injury is a complex injury with a broad spectrum of symptoms and disabilities, which include a variety of physical and psychological effects.
-The impact on a person and his or her family can be devastating.
 Motor deficits are commonly seen following traumatic brain injury.
 One of the physical changes is abnormal posturing, especially when the injury is severe.
-In an ongoing project in collaboration with Prof. Georgy Bakalkin from Uppsala University and Prof. Jens Schouenborg we try to investigate a spinal mechanism underlying the formation of abnormal posture using a rat model.
-One of the aims is to find a pharmacotherapy to treat or alleviate abnormal postural symptom induced by brain injury.
+In collaboration with Prof. Georgy Bakalkin from Uppsala University and Prof. Jens Schouenborg we try to investigate a spinal mechanism underlying the formation of abnormal posture using a rat model.
+Recently we also found that the neuroendocrine system may play a critical role for the formation of postural deficits following brain injury.
+We are trying to find out which neurohormones are involved and what are the acting mechanisms for these substances.
+Our ultima aim will be to find a pharmacotherapy to treat or alleviate abnormal postural symptom induced by brain injury.

 Mengliang Zhang received his education in medicine in China at Jinzhou Medical University from 1981 to 1986.
 He obtained his Master degree in neuroanatomy at Dalian Medical University in China in 1991.
 He got his PhD in neurophysiology at Lund University in Sweden in 2001 under the supervision from Prof. Jonas Broman.
 From 2001 to 2004 he did a 3-year postdoc at Pennsylvania State University, USA, with Prof. Kevin Alloway, working on neuronal synchronization from sensorimotor cortex.
 In 2004, as a research associate professor, Mengliang Zhang joined “Motor Control of Movement Group in Copenhagen” at University of Copenhagen directed by Prof. Hans Hultborn, where he worked until 2016.
 Here he got several research grants independently or collaboratively and developed his own research direction – plasticity of monoamine system in the spinal cord following spinal cord injury.
 From 2013, as a researcher, Mengliang Zhang also part-timely worked at Neuronano Research Center at Lund University directed by Prof. Jens Schouenborg.
 He became a reader (docent) in 2017 at Lund University.
 Mengliang Zhang was recruited as an associate professor in anatomy and neurobiology to the Dept. of Molecular Medicine at the University of Southern Denmark in 2018.